 Donor strip being excised

 This donor area is then sutured together.
 These sutures (either stitches

 or staples) are then typically removed about ten days after surgery.
 Some

 physicians use dissolvable sutures so that no removal is needed.

 Once this linear incision is fully healed the patient is left with a thin horizontal scar in the back of the head.
 This scar is typically hard to detect since the surrounding hair conceals it, even when the hair is cut short.

 To view a video of an actual strip excision surgery.

-With the Follicular Unit Extraction or FUE procedure 1, 2, 3, and 4 hair
+With the Follicular Unit Excision (formerly Follicular Unit Extraction) or FUE procedure 1, 2, 3, and 4 hair

 follicular unit grafts are carefully extracted one at a time using a tiny

 punch of one millimeter or less.
 Often the surgeon requires the patient